GospelT/oms-app_k8s/README.md

-Here’s a simple README.txt you can add to your OMS Kubernetes project 👇

-README.txt
 OMS App - Kubernetes Deployment

 This project contains Kubernetes YAML files for deploying a simple OMS (Order Management System) application.